-In February 2005, a Complaint was filed against the Company in the State Court of Fulton County, Georgia, captioned Swartz Private Equity, L.L.C. vs. USA Technologies, Inc. (File No. 2005 VS 0777772D).
-The Complaint alleges that the Company breached various agreements entered into with Swartz Private Equity, LLC in August and September 2000 in connection with the so-called equity line of credit provided by Swartz to the Company.
-The Complaint alleges, among other things, that the Company failed to issue common stock purchase warrants to Swartz as required, and the Company did not permit the exercise by Swartz of certain warrants already held by Swartz.
-The Complaint also alleges that the Company breached certain rights of first refusal granted to Swartz to purchase future securities offerings.
+In February 2005, a Complaint was filed against the Company by Swartz Private Equity, LLC ("Swartz") alleging that the Company breached various agreements entered into with Swartz in August and September 2000 in connection with the so-called equity line of credit provided by Swartz to the Company.
 The Complaint requests money damages of \$4,350,381 representing the alleged value of the warrants currently held by or claimed to be due to Swartz, money damages of \$196,953 representing a termination fee allegedly due in connection with the termination of the agreements, and unspecified money damages relating to the alleged breach of the rights of first refusal.
-The Complaint was served on the Company on March 10, 2005.